moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/view_dp_info/index.md

 - **Evaluate Suitability of Data Products**: Check linked resources, like Git repositories or Jira tickets, to understand its development and governance history.

 - **Check inputs and outputs**: Ensure they align with your analysis requirements.

+## FAQs

+1. How can Semantic Models be consumed?

+   Semantic Models can be explored using tools like Studio or integrated with BI tools and GraphQL APIs.
+Their versatility makes them suitable for a wide range of consumption layers.

+2. What are Metrics in a Semantic Model?

+   Metrics are quantifiable measures used to track and evaluate the performance of a Data Product or user behavior.
+Derived from the Semantic Model, they represent key business indicators.

+3. How are Outputs consumed in a Data Product?

+   Outputs are generally consumed through Talos APIs For direct integration with systems.
+However they can be input for other Data Products to enable seamless data processing across multiple Data Products.

+4. What are consumption ports?

+   Consumption ports are the methods or interfaces to expose data from a Data Product.
+Examples include APIs, BI tools, and GraphQL APIs.

+5. What happens if a Data Product has no semantic model?

+   If a Data Product lacks a Semantic model, its outputs are typically limited to processed output datasets that are consumed using Talos APIs.
+"Talos" is a service within DataOS that provides APIs for interacting with data.

 ## Next step